Bino26/ADA_2024/Module1/Exercice5/MonEtabv1.3/README.md

 # MonEtab v1.3

-This repository contains the source code for a Java Console App implementing the managament of a school.
+This repository contains the source code for a Java Console App implementing the management of a school.

 ## Features
 - Register User
 - Register Student and Teachers
-- Add Courses
+- Add Courses...

 ## Getting Started